jorge-sepulveda/blog/content/posts/silent-installs.md

 ## Excel

 Your favorite spreadsheet software, used in multiple industries and heavily used in Oil & Gas.
-When I was at site, which was same time as the {{<link href="./ntfs-save.md">}}flash drive issue,{{</link>}}the one thing that kept us late one day was clicking a million times to download a specific version of Excel that we had purchased a license for.
+When I was at site, which was same time as the [flash drive issue](./silent-installs.md), the one thing that kept us late one day was clicking a million times to download a specific version of Excel that we had purchased a license for.
 After navigating 365 A LOT, we got it installed.

 ## Cue up the Office Deployment Tool